 Mass electronic messages for Cal Poly alumni or donors shall be approved by the vice president for University Development and Alumni Engagement or designee and must be submitted to UCM’s communications team for review and approval before deployment.

-740.3 Media Relations
+740.3 Media Relations:

 Media Rrelations is the primary source for developing and disseminating news about Cal Poly to the general public via print, broadcast, electronic and online channels.
-Media Relations is responsible for determining the newsworthiness of significant events, activities, and occurrences in all academic and administrative programs; accomplishments of students, faculty or staff; and all other campus matters.
+UCM is responsible for determining the newsworthiness of significant events, activities, and occurrences in all academic and administrative programs; accomplishments of students, faculty or staff; and all other campus matters.

 740.3.1 - Athletics Programs:

 The release of information about University Athletic programs is a responsibility of the Athletics marketing and communications department.
-Athletics marketing and communications staff shall consult with Media Relations, in collaboration with the Office of the Provost, on matters involving Athletics personnel changes and other issues of Ccampuswide concern and impact.
+Athletics marketing and communications staff shall consult with UCM on matters involving Athletics personnel changes and other issues of Ccampuswide concern and impact.

 740.3.2 - University Spokesperson:

-The designation of the official Uuniversity spokesperson() is under the purview of the vice president of University Advancement.
+The designation of official Uuniversity spokesperson(s) is under the purview of UCM.
 The University President or designee may serve as the official spokesperson for the Uuniversity regarding significant matters of policy and public interest.
 Depending on specific issues, an appropriate executive or administrator may be designated as campus spokesperson.

 740.3.3 - Campus Events:

-Cal Poly-sponsored cultural events (arts, music, theatre, lectures) and student-sponsored events open to the public are publicized in coordination with Media Relations, working with a designated person within each area.
-Other affiliated organizations shall coordinate with Media Relations as appropriate to promote and market their events.
+Cal Poly-sponsored cultural events (arts, music, theatre, lectures) and student-sponsored events open to the public are publicized in coordination with UCM, working with a designated person within each area.
+Other affiliated organizations shall coordinate with UCM as appropriate to promote and market their events.

 740.3.4 - Media and Crisis Response:

-At the direction of the Office of the Presidentvp and in coordination with University Advancement, the director avpfor c media relations is responsible for the Uuniversity’s response to media reports, ranging from rumors to crisis communications, and including coordination of information flows, drafting of public statements, and ensuring that public information is accurate and timely.
-In the event of a crisis or serious incident, he assistant vice president for communications and media relationsthe director of Media Relations will coordinate media liaison duties with the Uuniversity’s crisis management team and the Office of the President.
+At the direction of the vice president of UCM and in coordination with the Office of the President, the assistant vice president for communications and media relations is responsible for the Uuniversity’s response to media reports, ranging from rumors to crisis communications, and including coordination of information flows, drafting of public statements, and ensuring that public information is accurate and timely.
+In the event of a crisis or serious incident, the Vice President of UCM and the assistant vice president for communications and media relations will coordinate media liaison duties with the Uuniversity’s crisis management team and the Office of the President.

 References for CAP 740